Mark Febbraio: Career

 Febbraio served on the Council of the Australian Diabetes Society from 2004 to 2008, including a term as Honorary Treasurer from 2006 to 2008.
 He has held a position on the board of directors for the Centre for Physical Activity Research in Copenhagen and is a member of the Healthier Lives International Science Advisory Panel in New Zealand.
-He was lllHead of lllDiabetes and lllMetabolism at the Garvan Institute of Medical Research.
-He discovered that the HSP72 activator BGP-15 can ameliorate insulin resistance in mice, leading to his appointment as lllChief lllScientific lllOfficer of N-Gene Pharmaceuticals.
+He was Head of Diabetes and Metabolism at the Garvan Institute of Medical Research.
+He discovered that the HSP72 activator BGP-15 can ameliorate insulin resistance in mice, leading to his appointment as Chief Scientific Officer of N-Gene Pharmaceuticals.
 His HSP72 project grant was also named one of the “Ten of the Best” by the NHMRC in 2012.
 He holds an appointment as a professor and head of the Cellular and Molecular Metabolism Laboratory within the Drug Discovery Program at MIPS and is a senior principal research fellow at the NHMRC.

 Febbraio has been involved in community leadership by participating in the Williamson Community Leadership Program by the Victoria State Government and co-hosting the radio show "The Science of Sport" on the SEN radio network from 2014 to 2018, focusing on the health benefits of regular physical activity.